pingcap/docs/system-variables.md

 - Type: Integer
 - Default value: `389`
 - Range: `[1, 65535]`
-- For LDAP simple authentication, the LDAP server TCP/IP port number.
+- For LDAP simple authentication, this variable specifies the TCP/IP port number of the LDAP server.

 ### authentication_ldap_simple_tls <span class="version-mark">New in v7.1.0</span>